Buffy: Because you're famous?

 - Breaking and Bloodsucking: Of course Drac is going to do things the traditional way.

-- Buffy Speak: After going "Repeato Girl" over Dracula's charm, Riley accuses Buffy of transferring her feelings for Angel, causing her to assure him, "I'm not transfer-y!"
+- After she goes "Repeato Girl" over Dracula's charm, Riley accuses Buffy of transferring her feelings for Angel, causing her to assure him, "I'm not transfer-y!"

 Buffy: Looks like.